SpecFlowOSS/SpecFlow/docs/Bindings/Step-Definitions.md

 * Must be a public method.
 * Can be either a static or an instance method.
 If it is an instance method, the containing class will be instantiated once for every scenario.
 * Cannot have `out` or `ref` parameters.
-* Cannot have a return type or have `Task` as return type.
+* Shouldn't have a return type or have `Task` as return type.

 ## Step Matching Styles & Rules